cubiq/ComfyUI_InstantID/README.md

 ## Noise Injection

 The default InstantID implementation seems to really burn the image, I find that by injecting noise to the negative embeds we can mitigate the effect and also increase the likeliness to the reference.
-The default Apply InstantID node automatically injects 35% noise, if you want to fine tune the effect you use the Advanced InstantID node.
+The default Apply InstantID node automatically injects 35% noise, if you want to fine tune the effect you can use the Advanced InstantID node.

 This is still experimental and may change in the future.